Steering Committee

 Elijah also serves as a Legislative Aide in the Colorado General Assembly, where he advocates for better working conditions, fair pay, and expanded rights for all legislative aides.
 His work is grounded in the belief that the people behind the scenes of our democracy deserves dignity, voice, and power.

-Campaign Certification Committee Chair
+Campaign Committee Chair

 Tom Byron